 Preparing for your matric exams

-Your matric examinations not only determine whether you'll proceed to your next level of studies, they also have a big impact on your future.
-It's important that you're fully prepared a few months before the examination date.
+Your matric examinations are a tough yet exciting time of your school career.
+Not only will it determine whether you'll proceed to your next level of studies, it will also have a big impact on your future.
+It's important to prepare before the exams to make sure that you're successful.

 The Western Cape Education Department's (WCED) Matric Support website provides Grade 12 learners with the following information and tips: